bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 We got to know the "relist" is key task for this issue at now.
 I'll walk you through related source codes based on Kubernetes 1.11(OpenShift 3.11) in each part to help your more understanding.
 Don't worry if you are not familiar with Go syntax, it's enough to read comments around codes.
-In addition to I also snipped less important things from the source codes for readability.
+In addition to I also explain summary before the codes and snipped less important things from the source codes for readability either.

 ```go
 //// pkg/kubelet/pleg/generic.go - Healthy()